rohdelab/rcdt_ns_classifier/README.md

 1. Download the image dataset, and separate the `training` and `testing` sets.
 2. For the `training` set:
     - Save images from different classes into separate `.mat` files.
-Size of each `.mat` file would be $MxNxK$, where MxN is the size of the images and K is the number of samples per class.
+Size of each `.mat` file would be $$MxNxK$$, where MxN is the size of the images and K is the number of samples per class.
     - Name of the mat file would be `dataORG_<class_index>.mat`.
 For example, `dataORG_0.mat` and `dataORG_1.mat` would be two mat files for a binary class problem.
     - Save the mat files in the `./data/training` directory.
 3. For the `testing` set: